DiRenzoM/functional-guide-to-apis/README.md

 [Learn more about HTTP requests here.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)

 HTTP requests can be sent in many ways, such as command line tools, programming libraries, and software applications.
+In Python, a commonly used library is [Requests](https://requests.readthedocs.io/en/master/).

 After sending an HTTP request an HTTP response is returned.
 These can indicate that everything worked, such as a `200 OK` response, or they can indicate what in particular went wrong, such as a `400 Bad Request` response.